petesousa/petesousa/README.md

-### Pete Sousa
+### Pedro Sousa

 Hello there!
-My name is Pete and I am a fullstack developer from Brazil
+My name is Pedro and I am a fullstack developer from Brazil

 ##### About my career